IMac (Intel-based): Retina (2014–2020)

-The 2019 21.5-inch models remained available but received a minor configuration change with SSDs standard, with higher-capacity Fusion Drives as a free build-to-order option, while hard disk drives were no longer available, though the 21.5" inch model as the last one in the Macintosh lineup, still lacked the Apple T2 security chip.
-After including them in Macs for 35 years starting with the Macintosh XL in 1985, the 2020 refresh marked the end of hard disk drives in standard configuration Macs, as the 21.5-inch iMac was the only Mac still sold with them.
+The 2019 21.5-inch models remained available but received a minor configuration change with SSDs standard, with higher-capacity Fusion Drives as a free build-to-order option, while hard disk drives were no longer available.
+The 2020 refresh marked the end of hard disk drives in standard configuration Macs, having been available in Macs since the Macintosh XL in 1985, as the 21.5-inch iMac was the only Mac still sold with them.
 In March 2021, Apple silently removed the 512 GB and 1 TB SSD configurations for the 21.5-inch iMac.

 The 21.5 inch iMac with 4K Retina Display was discontinued on April 20, 2021, after the announcement of the first Apple silicon-based iMac.
 The 27-inch model was discontinued on March 8, 2022, after the announcement of the Mac Studio and 27-inch Apple Studio Display, and marked the end of Intel-based iMac models, and the return of the iMac to a single sized model since the introduction of 17" inch iMac G4 in 2002.